Have you been looking for a chocolate tea cake recipe that is moist, delicious, and better than any other? This recipe will delight and satisfy you.

 - The leavening effect of baking soda and baking powder creates air bubbles.

-- Heat expands air, so when the cake batter is placed in a hot oven, the air bubbles expand.
+- Heat expands air, so the air bubbles expand when the cake batter is placed in a hot oven.

-- As the batter warms in the oven, the liquid emulsion formed in the batter from the ingredients fills these air bubbles.
+- As the batter warms in the oven, the liquid emulsion formed from the ingredients fills these air bubbles.

 This little trick produces a light, airy, evenly baked cake.